 3. Subject line FOMO

-Event tickets are a timely thing, meaning if subscribers don’t act fast they’ll lose out on their favorite show.
+Event tickets are a timely thing, meaning if attendees don’t act fast they’ll lose out on their favorite show.
 You can leverage this sense of urgency in your email strategy to influence subscribers to purchase tickets asap.
-A great way of instilling this urgency is in the first thing your subscribers see - the subject line.
-Not only will this increase email opens - it will incite your customers to purchase tickets fast!
+A great way of instilling this urgency is in the first thing they see - the subject line.
+Not only will this increase email opens - it will incite your subscribers to purchase tickets fast!

 Here’s some subject line inspo to get you started: